 - 1. Students are notified at least six weeks prior to the start of the first semester of classes of their eligibility of admission to the OSU-OKC Nurse Science Program. - 2.
 A mandatory orientation will be held for a full day during the week prior to the beginning of the semester. - 3.
 All clinical requirements must be uploaded to myClinicalExchange by the Friday before school starts.
 Failure to upload by the due date will result in administrative withdrawal from the program. - 4.
 Before being admitted to the nursing program, students must undergo an extensive criminal background check. - a.
 Students must use the background check vendor specified by the Nurse Science Department. - i.
 The link is located on the Nurse Science website (www.osuokc.edu/nursing) in the left navigation bar. - b.
 The results of the background check are sent directly to the Nurse Science Department. - c.
+This background check includes: - i.
+Criminal Background Check - ii.
+Sex Offender Background Check - iii.
+Federal Sanction Background Check - 1.
+Office of Inspector General (OIG) Check - 2.
+General Services Administration / System for Award Management (GSA/SAM) Check - 3.
+Office of Foreign Assets Control Check - d.
 Please note: Positive background checks are submitted to clinical partners for review.
-If all clinical sites cannot be cleared for the student's participation, the student will not be eligible for admission, or continuation, in the program. - d.
+If all clinical sites cannot be cleared for the student's participation, the student will not be eligible for admission, or continuation, in the program. - e.
 Admission to the Nurse Science program may be denied to any student with a criminal history. - 5.
-All students being admitted to the program are required to undergo a urine drug screen (UDS) by a lab approved by the nursing program.
-The results are submitted directly from the lab to the Nurse Science Department. - a.
+All students being admitted to the program are required to undergo a urine drug screen (UDS) by a lab approved by the nursing program. - a.
+The results are submitted directly from the lab to the Nurse Science Department. - b.
+The UDS checks for the following: - i.
+Amphetamines - ii.
+Cocaine - iii.
+Marijuana - iv.
+Opiates (including synthetic opiates) - v.
+Propoxyphene - vi.
+Benzodiazepines - vii.
+Methaqualone - viii.
+Methadone - ix.
+Phencyclidine - x.
+Barbiturates - c.
 Issues with UDS samples, dilution, or questionable outcomes may require repeat testing.
-Students are responsible for these additional costs as well. - b.
-Any student receiving a positive UDS will not be allowed to attend clinical experiences (see NSP 03.07). - c.
-Any student with a positive UDS will be referred to the nursing and/or health and wellness counselor who will assist and facilitate the student's referral to community substance abuse resources. - d.
+Students are responsible for these additional costs as well. - d.
+Any student receiving a positive UDS will not be allowed to attend clinical experiences (see NSP 03.07). - e.
+Any student with a positive UDS will be referred to the nursing and/or health and wellness counselor who will assist and facilitate the student's referral to community substance abuse resources. - f.
 Admission to the Nurse Science Program may be denied to any student with a positive UDS. - 6.
-A student admitted for the first time to the Nurse Science Program must have a negative IGAR-TSPOT TB or QuantiFERON Gold test, then yearly thereafter to be admitted or to continue clinicals. - a.
+A student admitted for the first time to the Nurse Science Program must have a negative IGAR-TSPOT TB or QuantiFERON Gold test, then yearly thereafter to be admitted or to continue clinicals.

+- a.
 Note: Students with a history of a positive TB skin test or gold standard test and/or has had contact with an active TB patient, then the student is required to follow current recommended CDC guidelines which could include obtaining a chest x-ray, a gold standard test, and/or a public contact release statement from a qualified healthcare provider (NOTE: X-rays may be obtained at a county health department or with a private physician). - 7.
-Students are responsible for all costs associated with the admissions and ongoing clinical requirements. - 8.
 Nursing students must present documentation of the following that will be valid through the end of the semester: